khoilr/khoilr/README.md

 - *Lupin*
 - *The Marvel Cinematic Universe*
 - *The DC Universe*
-- etc.
+- etc

 I also watch a little anime (I'm not a big fan of anime), those are:

 - *Naruto*
 - *Demons Slayer*
-- *Attack on Titan*.
+- *Attack on Titan*

+Aside from Facebook and Tiktok, exploring GitHub repositories to learn and contribute to the development of your own projects is really an excellent option.

+![Starred](images/actions/starred.svg)

 Nothing surpasses coding and listening to music at the same time.
 Try [my Spotify playlist](https://open.spotify.com/playlist/5uJtaafEanWoz5ObTyE5q2?si=b17ef27abb5d4071) to discover if our musical tastes are similar.

-Aside from Facebook and Tiktok, exploring GitHub repositories to learn and contribute to the development of your own projects is really an excellent option.

-![Starred](images/actions/starred.svg)

 [![spotify-github-profile](https://spotify-github-profile.vercel.app/api/view?uid=02wl9d1n6rrhctmhnvc4l5q8w&cover_image=false&theme=default)](https://spotify-github-profile.vercel.app/api/view?uid=02wl9d1n6rrhctmhnvc4l5q8w&redirect=true)